Directorate National of Civil Aeronautics (Paraguay)

-Dirección Nacional de Aeronáutica Civil (DINAC) is the civil aviation authority of Paraguay.
+The Directorate General of Civil Aeronautics (Dirección Nacional de Aeronáutica Civil, DINAC) is the civil aviation authority of Paraguay.
 Its headquarters is in the World Trade Center Asuncion in the capital city, Asunción.
 The Departamento de Investigacion de Accidentes de Aviacion (DIAA) of DINAC investigates aviation accidents.
 The agency is presided over by a general director, and organised into four main areas: